Changissnz/selfinterest/README.md

 many say; the argument that the human being is fundamentally good is a frequent argument.
 Artificial intelligence, on the other hand, operates by electricity, the inanimate material, and the computer code.
 Quantities, materials.
-The steadfast humanist of orthodoxy is sure to ask: "How can these things ever reach the innermost essence of my life, my spirit?"
+The steadfast humanist of orthodoxy is sure to ask: "how can these things ever reach the innermost essence of my life, my spirit?"
 The sentient being is better thought of as one of habit, capable of more habits and of removal from habit.
 The appearance of